-On December 2nd, 2006, he became entangled with the law once again when he was arrested for extortion and violating his bond’s terms.
+On December 2nd, 2006, he again became entangled with the law when he was arrested for extortion and violating his bond’s terms.
 As punishment, he was ordered to forfeit $10,000.

 After being unable to secure a bank loan to start a home improvement company, Croitoru became a used car salesman.
 Nothing suited him because the lure of easy money was his downfall once again.

-Listen to Ion Croitoru Make Cocaine Deals with Clayton Roueche:
+Listen to Ion Croitoru Make Deals with Clayton Roueche:

-On January 24th, 2011, Ion Croitoru was charged with first-degree murder in the killing of Jonathan Barber, a friend and stereo installer for Jonathan Bacon (who was eldest of the brothers).
+On January 24th, 2011, Ion Croitoru was charged with first-degree murder in killing Jonathan Barber, a friend and stereo installer for Jonathan Bacon (eldest of the brothers).
 Barber’s girlfriend, who followed in her vehicle, sustained gunshot wounds to both arms.

 On January 31st, 2015, after only a year and a half of a four-year eight-month sentence, Croitoru was up for parole.
 Ultimately, it would be denied.